 For all non-measured pollutants by the coking plant, default emission factors from Table 5-2 (coke manufacture with by-product recovery) were used.

-No methodological change has taken place.
+No methodological change has taken place but the latest updated energy statistics has been used.

 3.4 Manufacturing Industries and Construction (NFR Code 1A2)